CromwellCMS/Cromwell/website/docs/features/mail.md

 - `order.hbs` - For new order placement
 - `forgot-password.hbs` - Email with secret code when user starts reset-password transaction.

-The CMS use [Handlebars](https://handlebarsjs.com/guide/) as templating engine.
+The CMS uses [Handlebars](https://handlebarsjs.com/guide/) as templating engine.
 You can edit CMS templates as you like, just keep Handlebars variables to insert data.

 :::important
 Make a backup of your custom template.
-When you run CMS update, it may replace your templates with new ones.
+When you run CMS update, it may possibly replace your templates with new ones.
 Your templates may become incompatible if some variables change in original template.
+Even though we'll try not change them or change as less as possible, this possibility still exists for now.
+In the future we'll work out more convenient way for such updates.
 :::